pasonatquila/wercker-step-install-node/README.md

 # Step node-install

 Some utilities require Node.js or NPM to perform some development or build tasks.
-This steps install Node.js and NPM in the container used in the running pipeline.
+This steps install Node.js and NPM in the running pipeline container.

 **NOTE**: the `wget` utility is required to allow this step to succesfully install Node.js and NPM.